Reflections - The Transitions Women Move Through

 Quiet Thresholds

-Over time, I have come to see that many women are not arriving because of symptoms alone.
-They are arriving because they are moving through a transition.
-One that asks for a new relationship with themselves.
+Over time, I have come to see that many women do not arrive because of symptoms alone.
+They arrive because they are moving through a transition, one that quietly asks for a different relationship with themselves.

-These transitions are not tied to a specific age or stage of life.
+These transitions are not tied to a particular age or life stage.
 They are archetypal.
 Threshold moments.
 Times when an old self is slowly falling away and a new one has not yet fully formed.
+Again and again, I see three of these transitions unfold.

 The Becoming Transition

-This woman has often been strong for a long time.
+This woman has usually been strong for a long time.
 She has managed, controlled, pushed, and coped.
-She has learned to rely on herself, sometimes at the cost of tenderness.
+She has learned to rely on herself, sometimes at the expense of softness.
 Care for her own body and needs may have been postponed, earned, or quietly ignored.

 At some point, the body begins to resist this pace.
 It becomes less tolerant of being overridden.
-Symptoms arise, not as punishment, but as boundaries.
-She may believe she needs to fix her gut or regain control of her health, but beneath that is a deeper question, one she may not yet have words for.
+Symptoms arise not as punishment, but as boundaries.
+She may believe she needs to fix her gut or regain control of her health, yet beneath this is a deeper question, one she may not yet have language for.

 Who do I need to become to hold the life I want?

-This transition is not about improvement.
+This transition is not about self-improvement.
 It is about preparation.
-About learning to meet herself with care before she carries that pattern forward.
-About loosening perfection and hyper-independence and allowing trust to replace constant management.
+Learning to meet herself with care before carrying old patterns forward.
+Loosening perfection and hyper-independence, and allowing trust to replace constant management.

 The body is not asking to be fixed.
 It is asking to be listened to.